ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

         parameter

     -   **missing_parameter_pass** - effective only in OVAL checks, if
-        set to `"true"` and the parameter is not present in the configuration file the OVAL check will return true.
+        set to `"false"` and the parameter is not present in the configuration file, the OVAL check will return false (default value: `"false"`).

 -   Languages: Ansible, Bash, OVAL